DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 feel the pull of manufactured outrage, every time you are drawn into a binary conflict, you can now recognize it for what it is: a tactic in the War on Play, designed to keep you serious, anxious, and compliant.
-The most potent act of resistance, therefore, is not to fight the system on its own terms.
-It is to refuse to play its serious, dead-ended game, and instead, to remember how to play your own.
+The most potent act of resistance, therefore, lies in refusing to play the system’s serious, dead-ended game and instead remembering how to play your own.

 ##### The Anatomy of the War